crudolfs/reactive-workshop/README.md

 Open the RxWebSocketServer class in the *vertx-reactive* module and run the program, this will start a WebSocket Server listening on port 8080.
 Use e.g. [Advanced Rest Client](https://install.advancedrestclient.com/install) to send some messages
 to the WebSocket Server by connecting to ws://localhost:8080.
-The WebSocket Server simulates a long running search action for each message (searchTerm) received.
+The WebSocket Server simulates the processing of a user's search action (from e.g. a web page) and streams the search results back to the WebSocket Client connection.
+The search operation is delayed on purpose to simulate a long running search.

 Try to solve the TODO in the RxWebSocketServer.

 Additional exercise: rewrite the WebSocketClient into a RxWebSocketClient (by using the io.vertx.reactivex.core.http.HttpClient).